javidel/modern-data-warehouse/graph/graph.md

     ![Ingress Rule Added](./images/ingress-rule-added.png)

-## Task 3: Create Oracle Graph Server
+## Task 3: Create Oracle Graph server

 1. Before we create the Graph Server, we need to generate a **ssh key**.
 For that we are going to use the **cloud shell**.
 You will get announcements and messages in green when you open cloud shell, spend a few minutes reading them, then can be useful for you!.